Body Changes During Pregnancy

 Body Changes to Get Excited About

-While pregnancy brings about many challenges physically, there are a few physical changes you will wish lasted, such as:
+While pregnancy body changes are a challenge to deal with, there are a few physical changes you will enjoy and cherish, such as:

 - The proverbial "glow"